Mode8fx/SuDokuL/README.md

 # SuDokuL
 This is a Sudoku game made in C++ and SDL2.
-It's currently available for Wii U, Vita, and PC.
+It's currently available for Switch, Wii U, Vita, and PC.

 ## Features
 - Play Sudoku puzzles of Easy, Normal, Hard, or Very Hard difficulty